Ncudnos/dotfiles-windows/README.md

 1. Download the Terminal
 - Using Windows Store to install "Windows Terminal" and "Powershell"
 - Set new Powershell as the default
+- Install [Nerdfont](https://www.nerdfonts.com/) and set to default font in the Terminal
 - Start Windows Terminal

 2. Setup